sukesh-ak/setup-mosquitto-with-docker/README.md

 # login interactively into the mqtt container
 sudo docker exec -it <container-id> sh

-# add user and it will prompt for password
+# Create new passworkd file and add user and it will prompt for password
 mosquitto_passwd -c /mosquitto/config/pwfile user1

+# Add additional users remove the -c option and it will prompt for password
+mosquitto_passwd /mosquitto/config/pwfile user2

 # delete user command format
 mosquitto_passwd -D /mosquitto/config/pwfile <user-name-to-delete>